 Final Thoughts on Ogawa Refresh Plus Massage Chair Review

 And that brings us to the end of our Ogawa Refresh Plus massage chair review.
 It’s a solid design by any reckoning and deserves its high rating.

-Having said that though, this is a chair that’s much more geared toward the casual or hobbyist user than it is for users with genuine therapeutic needs.
-It’s important to understand the distinction because if you have a specific therapeutic need, this is probably not the right chair for you.
+Having said that, though, this chair is much more geared toward the casual or hobbyist user than it is for users with genuine therapeutic needs.
+It’s important to understand the distinction because this is probably not the right chair for you if you have a specific therapeutic need.